 The discomfort of arthritis can severely disrupt essential, mobility-related activities of daily living.
 Whether it's rheumatoid arthritis, osteoarthritis or any of the other more than 100 conditions associated with arthritis, a power wheelchair can potentially make a real difference in the quality of life.

+Power chairs keep arthritis sufferers comfortably independent.
 Power wheelchairs permit people who suffer from arthritis to move about their home freely, without strain or exertion.
 Using the joystick controller is virtually effortless.
 Attaching a soft and spongy yellow ball knob onto the controller may add to the ease-of-use for some arthritis patients.

-A doctor may decide to increase the therapeutic comfort of a patient's power chair by prescribing medically necessary wheelchair positioning aids, such as elevating legrests or fixed angle footrests.
-And, because they are so easily upgradeable, power wheelchairs may possibly accommodate most changes in a patient's condition.
+Power chairs can be adapted for changes in arthritic condition.
+A doctor may decide to increase the therapeutic comfort of a patient's power chair by prescribing medically necessary wheelchair positioning aids, such as elevating leg rests or fixed angle foot rests.
+And, because they can be easily upgraded, power wheelchairs can accommodate many changes in a patient's condition.

-Depending on specific eligibility factors, Medicare could pay up to 80% of the cost for a power chair.
+Electric wheelchairs may be covered in part by Medicare.3 Depending on specific eligibility factors, Medicare could pay up to 80% of the cost for a power chair.
 For example, a power wheelchair that is prescribed by a doctor for someone with rheumatoid arthritis may be eligible for coverage under Medicare guidelines.
-For some Medicare beneficiaries, the electric wheelchair could cost nothing at all out of pocket.3
+For some Medicare beneficiaries, the electric wheelchair could cost nothing out of pocket at all.3

+This article is for informational purposes only and is not intended to replace professional medical advice.
 Every situation is unique.
 Hoveround makes no guarantee of benefits or the extent of coverage for specific claims.
 Please consult individual insurance plans and/or a Medicare-approved healthcare provider for details.